-And a quick note: all references to an “IRA” in this article refer not just to traditional IRAs, but also to Roth IRAs.
+Two quick notes: First, while I refer to “Bitcoin” in this article, the same steps are true for Ethereum or any other cryptocurrency.
+Second, all references to an “IRA” in this article refer not just to traditional IRAs, but also to Roth IRAs.
 The strategies in this article are also available for 401(k)s, as discussed later.

 When you hold funds in an IRA (or Roth IRA), under the Internal Revenue Code, the default rule is that the funds may not be held by you directly.
 They must instead be held by a custodian for your benefit.
 The custodian is typically your bank or brokerage.
 The first issue when holding Bitcoin in a retirement account, then, is that most custodians will not allow Bitcoin to be held in their accounts.
 Further, even if a custodian would allow such a setup, it would mean having a third party in control of the private keys, which is sub-optimal from a security standpoint.